andre2l2/drawing-with-css/README.md

 ## how do you contribute this project

 You can draw in css?
 So you can help me.
-First make **Fork** this way repository and crate your drow, so you commit for me.
-Thenks you!
+First make **Fork** this repository and crate your drow.
+So you can create a pull request for me.
+Thenks!